microsoft/aksworkshop/_entries/02-03 challenge3.md

 1. Provision `fulfillorder` deployment, it **should not** be exposed to the internet
 1. Provision `sblistener` deployment
 1. Configure `fulfillorder` to store data to Azure Files.
 You need to write files in the `/orders` path
+1. Verify that the orders are written in the Azure File Share

 > **Resources**
 > * <https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues>